-• None of the methods currently in use for assessing biological age can determine the exact age of a person, and there is great variation in how the methods are practised and interpreted in different Western countries.
+- None of the methods currently in use for assessing biological age can determine the exact age of a person, and there is great variation in how the methods are practised and interpreted in different Western countries. - BioAlder, the age assessment tool described in this document, makes an automated prediction of chronological age on the basis of results from radiographs of the wisdom tooth and hand skeleton.

-- BioAlder, the age assessment tool described in this document, makes an automated prediction of chronological age on the basis of results from X-rays of the wisdom tooth and hand skeleton. - The instrument has been developed by OUH to assist the Norwegian Directorate of Immigration in determining the ages of young asylum-seekers.
-To the best of our knowledge, this tool is the first of its kind worldwide. - This version of BioAlder is based on research in 22 scientific publications, and includes data on over 17 000 people.
+- The tool has been developed by OUH to assist the Norwegian Directorate of Immigration in determining the ages of young asylum-seekers.
+To the best of our knowledge, this tool is the first of its kind worldwide. - This version of BioAlder is based on research in 23 scientific publications, and includes data from more than 17 000 people.
 The tool will be updated regularly with new research data. - The X-ray examinations upon which the tool is based show a wide natural biological variation.
-BioAlder yields 75% and 95% prediction intervals for chronological age, which clearly shows this variation to executive officers whose job it is to establish/determine an age. - The data include studies conducted in 16 different countries.
+BioAlder yields 75% and 95% prediction intervals for chronological age, which clearly shows this variation to executive officers whose job it is to establish/determine an age. - The data include studies conducted in 17 different countries.
 The significance of regional differences remains unclear. - The tool is a temporary solution.
-In the future we aim to further develop molecular biological methods of age estimation (DNA methylation).
+We are working on development of molecular biological methods (DNA methylation) for future age assessment